 We simulate a credit score system using the dataset \emph{GiveMeSomeCredit} \cite{givemesomecredit} from Kaggle.
 Before giving a loan to an applicant, a bank tries to predict whether the individual will experience financial distress in the next two years.
-Hence, from an individual point of view, a positive prediction is less preferable.
+Hence, individuals prefer a \textit{negative} classification.
 The prediction is based on 11 biographic and financial history features included in the dataset.

-There are 18,357 data points.
+In the rest of this section we describe the deterministic ``strategic response function'' $\D(\theta)$ of the $k$ Groups Respond Slowly model (\Ex{GDR}) used in the simulation.
+Recall that the distribution of the group $j$ at round $t \geq j$ is $\D(\theta_{t-j+1})$.

 In the simulation, we assume that the world population is finite, consisting of exactly the individuals in the dataset.
+There are 18,357 individuals (data points).
 The distribution is uniform over these individuals, who may change their features strategically, resulting in a new distribution.
-The original dataset serves as both the initial distribution and the ``baseline'' distribution $d_{\mathrm{BL}}$, from which modifications are made.
+The original dataset serves as both the initial distribution of each group ($d_0^{|j}$) and the ``baseline'' distribution $d_{\mathrm{BL}}$, from which modifications are made.

 The best response of an individual $(x, y) \in d_{\mathrm{BL}}$ is

 where $u$ is the utility function and $c$ is the cost function.
 The family of classifiers $\Theta$ is logistic regression.
 We use

 because a negative value for the utility translates into the more favorable negative prediction.
 We consider a quadratic cost for feature updates: